 On Page 224, Line 13, please insert the text shown in Red,

-No beamforming steering matrix is applied to the waveform, the Beamformed field in HE-SIG-A of a Ranging NDP is always set to 0.
+No beamforming steering matrix is applied to the waveform.
+The Beamformed field in HE-SIG-A of a Ranging NDP is always set to 0.
 For transmission of HE-STFs and HE-LTFs, if NSTS = NTx, Q matrix shall be an Identity matrix, and if NSTS < NTx, Q matrix shall be based on antenna selection matrix with no antenna swapping.
 Q matrix becomes an Identity matrix when all 0 rows are removed.